History of New Thought: Twentieth century

+This movement toward a disciplined and systematized mental science within New Thought found institutional expression in the Chicago School of Psychology, founded by Herbert A. Parkyn in 1896.
+It was the first American institution devoted specifically to the systematic teaching of hypnotism, suggestion, and auto-suggestion.
+The school framed mind cure as operating according to the Law of Suggestion, rather than supernatural power.
+Its development of auto-suggestion as a system of self-directed affirmations aimed at reshaping character and circumstance helped define the practical core of New Thought's self-empowerment emphasis.'
+Among the Chicago School's most prominent graduates was William Walker Atkinson, who worked as associate editor with Parkyn's Suggestion magazine in translating clinical suggestive principles into broader concepts of thought force, personal magnetism, and will development for everyday life.
+Atkinson later joined with Sydney B. Flower, a graduate and former secretary of the school, to establish New Thought magazine, which became one the movement's most influential journals.
+Atkinson would go on to influence New Thought's development through his numerous publications under various pseudonyms, including The Kybalion in 1908 under the name "Three Initiates" which purported to be a summary of Hermetic philosophy.

 A variety of umbrella New Thought organizations have existed, including the International New Thought Alliance, which existed in some form as early as 1899.
 The Affiliated New Thought Network was formed in 1992 to provide an overarching New Thought organization.
 Since 1974 the Universal Foundation for Better Living has been a gathering of Christian New Thought congregations around the world.
 In New York City, New Thought leaders created an umbrella organization called the League for the Larger Life.
 It lasted from 1916 through the 1950s.

 There have been many New Thought schools.
 The most famous may be the Unity School of Christianity in Missouri, founded in the early 20th century.
 The Emerson Theological Institute has operated since 1992.
 At the turn of the 20th century Horatio Dresser ran an organization called the School of Applied Metaphysics.

 Psychiana was a mail-order denomination operated by Frank B. Robinson that taught and spread the word about New Thought through the U.S. Postal Service.